Dewy Skin vs. Oily Skin: How to Know the Difference

 How to Get Dewy Skin

-Next, look for products that gently exfoliate the skin, like POND’S Bright Serum Burst Cream.
+Next, look for products that gently the skin, like POND’S Bright Serum Burst Cream.
 It gently exfoliates and promotes cellular turnover with ingredients like niacinamide while brightening the skin with Gluta-Boost Technology.

 Finally, hydrate your skin every step of the way.
 If you have oily skin, choose an oil-free moisturizer, like POND'S Orange Nectar Jelly Moisturizer, that won’t clog your pores.
 This gel formula has 100% natural-origin orange nectar.
 It brightens your skin while delivering intense moisture deep in the pores.
 It’s also alcohol-free, so you don’t have to worry about irritation.